PrabhatRoshan/LTTS-Mini_Project/1_Requirements/README.md

 2. Weakness         : Sometimes Need an experienced user to operate, Limited operations for wide variety of applications in modern era.

-3. Oppurtunities    : Automates the impact of computation and technology, Progresses the problem solving insights, Develops a ability to describe strategy retrospectively,                         Gives an emphasis on deeper insights
+3. Oppurtunities    : Automates the impact of computation and technology, Progresses the problem solving insights, Develops a ability to describe strategy retrospectively.

 4. Threats          : Threats like Virus attack, code vulnerabilty, or cross platform.